-Refunding Bonds shall be any Bonds issued under the Trust Agreement for the purpose of refunding Bonds authorized by and issued under Measure RR and issued thereunder.
+Refunding Bonds shall be any Bonds issued under the Trust Agreement for the purpose of refunding Bonds authorized by and issued under Measure AA or Measure RR and issued thereunder.

-Resolution 2022D shall mean Resolution No. 5513, adopted by the Board of Directors of the District on April 28, 2022, authorizing the issuance of the 2022D Bonds.
+Resolution 2022D shall mean the resolution adopted by the Board of Directors of the District on April 28, 2022, authorizing the issuance of the 2022D Bonds.